eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 Succeeded
 ```

-Using this label, kapp tracks and allows inspection of all Kubernetes resources created for `sample-app`:
+Also, we can inspect all the Kubernetes resources created for `sample-app`:

 ```execute-1
 kapp inspect -a simple-app --tree